Novalead Pharma says 42 existing drugs can help in treating coronavirus patients

 Novalead Pharma on Tuesday said it has found that 42 existing drugs can be helpful in treating patients at different stages of coronavirus infection.
-The Pune-based startup's conclusions are based on a study of 2,100 approved drugs and 30 potential viral and human targets.
+The conclusions of the startup, which is backed by Tata Capital Healthcare Fund, are based on a study of 2,100 approved drugs and 30 potential viral and human targets.

 Till now, there is no drug or vaccine that has been developed against the coronavirus infection, a major reason for high number of fatalities across the world.
 "The fight against COVID-19 is a race against time and we are deploying whole of our computational infrastructure and technology platform armed with Artificial Intelligence (AI) and uses Machine Learning (ML) techniques, along with intensive statistical modeling and simulations," Deshpande said.

-The company, which is backed by Tata Capital Healthcare Fund, said that in the past, it has helped in developing drugs for diabetes and psoriasis.
-"We have completed three phases of rational computational screenings and our discoveries so far include drugs that show promise as effective treatment either by directly attacking the virus proteins or by empowering the human proteins to minimize its spread," the company's head of research Sudhir Kulkarni said.
+The company said that in the past, it has helped in developing drugs for diabetes and psoriasis.
+"We have completed three phases of rational computational screenings and our discoveries so far include drugs that show promise as effective treatment either by directly attacking the virus proteins or by empowering the human proteins to minimise its spread," the company's head of research Sudhir Kulkarni said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)